 Mark Foster is a graduate of the Eastman School of Music.
 A member of the Albany Symphony Orchestra, he also performs with the Empire Jazz Orchestra and is on the music faculty at The College of Saint Rose.
 He is a member of the Percussive Arts Society (PAS), Vic Firth Education and Hudson Music Teacher Integration Programs.
 One of the premier drum set players in the region, he also has a private percussion studio in Glenmont.
 Mr. Foster has been conducting ESYO ensembles since 1987.

-John Antonio, Co-Conductor, ESYO Repertory Percussion Ensenble
+John Antonio, Co-Conductor, ESYO Repertory Percussion Ensemble

 Until his retirement in June 2004, John Antonio taught music in the Albany City School District and was the program coordinator of the district’s summer music program.
 As a teacher he has been responsible for starting many of the area’s top percussion players including Matthew Ward and Grammy nominee Stefon Harris.
 Mr. Antonio has been a guest conductor at numerous Area All-District music festivals.
 He is currently the co-conductor of the Empire State Repertory Percussion Ensemble – a position he has held since 1995.
-He also coaches the percussion sections of ESYO Repertory Orchestra and ESYO Youth Orchestra.
+He also coaches the percussion sections of ESYO Repertory Ensemble and ESYO Youth Orchestra.
 Mr. Antonio received his Bachelor and Master of Science degrees in Music Education from The College of Saint Rose.

-Genoveffa Vitale, Conductor, ESYO Concertino Percussion
+Genoveffa Vitale, Conductor, ESYO Chamber Percussion Ensemble

-Genoveffa Vitale has conducted the ESYO Concertino Percussion since 2010.
+Genoveffa Vitale has conducted the ESYO Chamber Percussion Ensemble since 2010.
 She has a private percussion studio and teaches elementary band, high school percussion lessons, and percussion ensemble in the Bethlehem Central School District.
 Genoveffa worked with the Jordan-Elbridge Marching Band and Indoor Drum Lines from 2000-2005 and the Mohonasen Marching Band from 2007-2009.
 She has given four mallet marimba clinics at SUNY OCC and SUNY Potsdam.
 She holds degrees from Onondaga Community College (A.A.S), SUNY Potsdam, Crane School of Music (B.M.E.), and Walden University (M.S.).
 While at Crane, Ms. Vitale won the Crane Concerto Competition, conducted and performed in the two percussion ensembles, and obtained a Performance Certificate in percussion.

-ESYO Youth Chorale
+ESYO Melodies of Christmas Youth Chorale

 Rae Jean Teeter, Director